 In addition to favorite dining spots, "mom" can also be found in some of Missouri's historic places.

 As the first permanent European settlement west of the Mississippi River, Ste.
 Genevieve is known as the Mother of the West.
 The town's National Historic Landmark District is home to dozens of 18th and early 19th century buildings, many reflecting Missouri's French colonial history.
 Guided tours of the Felix Valle House, the Amourex House, the Bolduc House and others provide a glimpse into the community's colorful past.

 Moms are a major focus at Hallmark, headquartered in Kansas City.
 The company has been making cards for Mother's Day – the country's third largest card-sending holiday – since the early 1920s.
 Tour the Hallmark Visitors Center to learn about the teenager who turned two shoeboxes of postcards into a billion-dollar brand.

 Route 66 – famously called the Mother Road by author John Steinbeck – heralded the age of cross-country travel.
-As one of the original U.S. highways (and the first to be completely paved), the road ran from Chicago to Los Angeles.
-But it was in Springfield, Mo., in 1926 that the highway was officially named.
-Running through eight states and dozens of small towns, the Mother Road spurred the growth of many mom- (and pop-) owned businesses including service stations, restaurants and motels.
+As one of the original U.S. highways, and the first to be completely paved, the road ran through eight states – from Chicago to Los Angeles – and spurred the growth of many mom (and pop) businesses, including service stations, restaurants and motels.
 But it was in Springfield, Missouri, in 1926 that the highway was officially named.

 Written by Liz Coleman